Pylons/pyramid/docs/designdefense.rst

 extraneous function calls.

 If there's such a thing as cheating to get better performance, we want to cheat as much as possible.
-This is otherwise known as optimization.
+This should more accurately be called optimization.

 BFG Gets Its Terminology Wrong ("MVC")